 sudo systemctl restart plexmediaserver

-Configure UFW Firewall
+Configure UFW Firewall for Plex on Linux Mint

-Enable UFW Firewall
+Enable UFW

 sudo apt install ufw -y

-Allow SSH (if needed) and enable UFW:
+Allow SSH (if connecting remotely) and enable the firewall:

 sudo ufw allow OpenSSH